Explore Uganda's Wildlife Paradise

 Specialties: Game meat (where available), local Ugandan cuisine.

-Activities: Game drives, boat trips to the base of Murchison Falls, and hikes to the top of the falls for spectacular views.
+Activities: Game drives, boat trips to the base of Murchison Falls, and hikes to the top for spectacular views.

 Accommodation: Safari lodges and campsites along the Nile.